kraken55/kraken55.github.io/_posts/2025-11-14-multiplication.markdown

 That is
 \\[0 \cdot 2 = 0\\]

-This line of reasoning works with any number.
+This line of reasoning works with any number (try it!).
 This is another general property, that should be stated using letters
 \\[0 \cdot a = 0\\]

 Due to commutativity, it's also true that
 \\[a \cdot 0 = 0\\]
 since reversing the order of multiplication doesn't change the result.

-Remember that I can plug in any number in place of "a", even 0 itself.
+Remember that I can plug in any number in place of $$a$$, even 0 itself.
 This means that
 \\[0 \cdot 0 = 0\\]
 which is not that surprising I guess 🤔.